steaming-hot/steaming-hot/README.md

 # Exploratory Data Analysis

-See ``Exploratory Data Analysis.ipynb`` for some example Jupyter notebooks examing the data.
+See ``ExploratoryDataAnalysis.ipynb`` for some example Jupyter notebooks examing the data.
 We have done basic plotting of the time series data, scatter matrix of the continous futures, histograms for the categorical features, etc.

 # Modeling
 Using these data, we developed several algorithmic and machine learning techniques to address feature selection, revenue modeling, and forecasting.